SKProCH/CommonWorkflows/README.md

 - `build-command`: Optional override for the build/pack command.
 Without it, the C# pipeline runs restore, build, test and pack with `Release` configuration.
 You can use `{VERSION}` and `{RELEASENOTES}` as placeholders.
 - `test-command`: Optional override for the test command.
 After the standard Release build it defaults to `dotnet test --no-build --no-restore --configuration Release`.
 With `build-command`, tests may build their projects before the custom pack command runs.
 - `github-token`: Token for GitHub API.
 Defaults to `${{ github.token }}`.

+### Workflow triggers

+Use `push` with `branches: ['**']` and `pull_request` to validate every branch and pull request, including contributions in fork repositories.
+The action applies the publication policy itself, so the workflow does not need a branch allow-list for publishing.

+You can still narrow `branches`, add `paths-ignore`, or omit `pull_request` when a repository does not need validation for those events.
+These filters control whether CI starts; they do not grant publishing permission.

 ### Publishing policy